Stacy Keach Sr.: Biography

-Keach is probably best known for his role as Carlson in the NBC sitcom, Get Smart.
+Keach is probably best known for his role as Carlson in the NBC sitcom Get Smart.
 Carlson, a CONTROL scientist, was the inventor of such gadgets as an umbrella rifle (with a high-speed camera in the handle) and edible buttons—a parody of Q, who holds a similar position in the James Bond movies.
 By the time Keach took the role, however, he was the head of an industrial film company (a position he had held since 1948).
 Keach eventually gave up the role of Carlson when one too many clients were unable to reach him, and he had to respond, "I've been working in the CONTROL labs."

 In 1964 he appeared on Perry Mason in the role of Lt.
 Gibson in "The Case of the Frightened Fisherman" and in 1965 he again appeared on Perry Mason in the role of the trial court judge in "The Case of the Cheating Chancellor."
 In 1961, he appeared as Dr. Walter in the very first episode of The Dick Van Dyke Show.
 In 1974 he appeared in an episode of the James Stewart legal drama Hawkins.

-Keach's son, Stacy Keach Jr. (usually billed as "Stacy Keach," exactly like his father), enjoyed an acting career with far greater name recognition than his father's.
+Keach's son, Stacy Keach Jr. (usually billed as "Stacy Keach", exactly like his father), enjoyed an acting career with far greater name recognition than his father's.
 The younger Keach is perhaps best known for starring in the title role of the Mike Hammer television series in the 1980s and 1990s.
 Another son, James Keach, an actor, director, and producer, was married to the actress Jane Seymour.

+Death

-Keach died of congestive heart failure at the age of 88 in Burbank, California and is buried at Forest Lawn Memorial Park (Hollywood Hills).
+Keach died of congestive heart failure at the age of 88 in Burbank, California, and is buried at Forest Lawn Memorial Park.